Sealaska Heritage Institute Celebration

 Agua, Sol y Sereno es una organización con más de 30 años de trayectoria que trabaja el teatro desde la intersección de las artes performáticas—música, danza y plástica—y la responsabilidad social, comunitaria, política y cultural.
 Conciben su labor como un artivismo que articula lo contemporáneo con lo tradicional, conectando así al público con memorias culturales duraderas.
 Sus actividades se desarrollan en diversidad de escenarios y contextos de…

-Categories: Performance.
-Workshop.
+Categories: Performances.
+Workshops.
 Cost: TBA.
 Event Location: Loíza, Puerto Rico.

 Monday, July 20, 2026 – Monday, July 27, 2026.